-Verizon Communications Inc. (VZ) must pay royalties to a California company whose patents it infringes, though it doesn’t have to stop providing its FiOS TV customers with video-on-demand service, a U.S. appeals court said today.
+Verizon Communications Inc. (VZ:US) must pay royalties to a California company whose patents it infringes, though it doesn’t have to stop providing its FiOS TV customers with video-on-demand service, a U.S. appeals court said today.

 A jury’s $115 million damage award to ActiveVideo Networks Inc. was affirmed, as was an order for Verizon to pay ActiveVideo $2.74 per month for each FiOS-TV subscriber.
 The U.S. Court of Appeals for the Federal Circuit in Washington upheld a finding that three ActiveVideo patents were infringed and reversed a finding as to a fourth.

 ActiveVideo, which licenses its technology to Verizon competitor Cablevision Systems Corp.
-(CVC), owns inventions related to delivering interactive television to subscribers.
+(CVC:US), owns inventions related to delivering interactive television to subscribers.
 After Verizon lost the trial, a federal judge in Norfolk, Virginia, gave Verizon six months to alter its video-on-demand service or stop providing it.
 That order was put on hold pending the appeal.

 The damage award has grown to almost $260 million with interest and royalties, Jeff Miller, ActiveVideo’s chief executive officer, said in a statement.